stackfoundation/docs/articles/webpack-guide.md

-# Hot Reload with Webpack and Sandox [](#getting-started)
+# Hot Reload with webpack and Sandbox [](#getting-started)

-In this guide we'll be exploring how to leverage containers using the Sandbox tool when developing a javacript application using webpack, and focusing on creating a **usable and useful development platform** using Sandbox - a contanerizzed solution you can use while developing your app, with hot reload.
+In this guide we'll be exploring how to leverage containers using the _Sandbox_ tool when developing a javacript application using _webpack_, and focusing on creating a **usable and useful development platform** using _Sandbox_ - a contanerizzed solution you can use while developing your app, with hot reload.

 Most of these examples are applicable to all situations, though.
-We'll be using as a base webpack's [Getting Started Guide] (https://webpack.js.org/guides/getting-started/), modified to add webpack-dev-server, a common tool used when developing using webpack.
+We'll be using as a base webpack's [Getting Started Guide] (https://webpack.js.org/guides/getting-started/), modified to add _webpack-dev-server_, a common tool used when developing using webpack.

 ## Project Setup [](#setup)